Nation’s most populous county mandates extra $5 in pandemic ‘hero pay’ for some grocery workers

 “If it’s like the other ones, we’re going to have to take a good, hard look to see if we can challenge it legally,” Ronald Fong, the trade group’s president, told The Post.

-Los Angeles County Supervisor Kathryn Barger (R), the sole vote against the measure, said she’s “truly grateful” for essential workers, but called it “unfair” that the measure only covers grocery workers, while other essential workers are left out.
+Los Angeles County Supervisor Kathryn Barger (R), the sole vote against the measure, said she’s “truly grateful” for essential workers but called it “unfair” that the measure only covers grocery workers, while other essential workers are left out.

 “More importantly, I have concerns about the unintended consequences that will result,” Barger said in a statement, pointing to the Long Beach store closures.